Dushmilan/Spotify_Downloader_Backend/README.md

 }
 ```

+## Architecture Overview

+This application follows the Model-View-Controller (MVC) architectural pattern for better organization, maintainability, and scalability:

+### Models (`src/models/`)
+- **SpotifyMetadata.js**: Handles the interaction with the Python script for extracting Spotify metadata
+- Contains the business logic for data operations

+### Controllers (`src/controllers/`)
+- **SpotifyController.js**: Manages the request/response flow and implements the application's business logic
+- Interacts with models and prepares data for the response

+### Routes (`src/routes/`)
+- **spotifyRoutes.js**: Defines the API endpoints and maps them to controller methods
+- Includes input validation and middleware integration

+### Middleware (`src/middleware/`)
+- **validation.js**: Handles input validation for API requests
+- **errorHandler.js**: Manages error handling and provides consistent error responses

+### Utilities (`src/utils/`)
+- **config.js**: Centralized configuration management with environment variable support

 ## How it Works

 1. Client sends a POST request to `/get-metadata` with a Spotify URL
+2. The request passes through validation middleware
-2. The application validates the Spotify URL format
+3. The controller validates the Spotify URL format
-3. A Python script is executed that uses the spotify-scraper library to extract track metadata
+4. The model executes a Python script using the spotify-scraper library to extract track metadata
-4. The metadata is returned as a JSON response
+5. The metadata is returned as a JSON response
-5. If the spotify-scraper library is not available, the application falls back to web scraping
+6. If the spotify-scraper library is not available, the application falls back to web scraping

 ## Configuration